A cut finite element method for a Stokes interface problem: Numerical examples

 \section{Numerical examples}

 We have shown that the proposed finite element method is of optimal convergence order and results in a well-conditioned equation system.
-In this section we present results using the proposed method (see Section~\ref{sec:FEM}) for numerical experiments in two space dimensions.
+In this section we present results for numerical experiments in two space dimensions using the proposed method (see Section~\ref{sec:FEM}).
 We study the convergence rate of the numerical solution and the condition number of the system matrix for three examples.
 A direct solver is used to solve the linear systems.

+{The interface is in general not available exactly, instead we have to use some kind of discrete representation $\Gamma_h$ of $\Gamma$.
+Our method is independent of the particular type of representation of the interface but here we use the standard level set method.
+We define a piecewise linear approximation to the distance function on the velocity mesh and the interface is approximated as the zero level set of this approximate distance function.
+The interface is thus represented by linear segments on $\mcK_{h/2}$ which results in an $\mathcal{O}(h^2)$ approximation of the interface $\Gamma$.
+The errors we report in the numerical examples below are all computed on the domains $\Omega_1$ and $\Omega_2$ that are separated by the discrete interface $\Gamma_h$.}

 Unless stated otherwise, we report the size of the velocity mesh $h_x$.
-The pressure mesh is twice as course.
+The pressure mesh is twice as coarse.
 The parameters $\kappa_1$ and $\kappa_2$ are chosen according to expression~\eqref{eq:kappa} and the penalty parameter $\lambda_\Gamma$ is chosen locally according to expression~\eqref{eq:lambda}.
-Dirichlet conditions for the velocity are imposed weakly and the penalty parameter $\lambda_{\partial \Omega}$ enforcing the boundary conditions is chosen according to equation~\eqref{eq:lambdaB}.
+Dirichlet conditions for the velocity are imposed weakly and the penalty parameter $\lambda_{\partial \Omega}$ enforcing the boundary conditions is chosen according to equation~\eqref{eq:lambdaB}. {The condition $(\mu^{-1}p_h,1)_{\Omega_1\cup\Omega_2}=0$ is imposed using a Lagrange multiplier.}